Grizzlies rout Nets 118-79 in Brooklyn for 3rd straight win - WHIZ News

 Tyus Jones added 18 points for Memphis, which extended its winning streak to three games.
 Ja Morant scored 15.

+The win moved Memphis back to .500 at 31-31, and the Grizzlies are 3½ games ahead of Sacramento for the final postseason spot in the Western Conference.

+“I think it would mean a lot,” Morant said about making the playoffs.
+“We’re a whole new team.
+We’re young.
+To make the playoffs again, I can’t tell you the last time they made the playoffs, but for us to make it would be special.”

-Taurean Prince had 15 points, and Caris LeVert and Chris Chiozza each added 14 for Brooklyn.
+Taurean Prince had 15 points, and Caris LeVert and Chris Chiozza added 14 apiece for Brooklyn.

-Memphis opened the second half on a 12-2 run to take a 64-47 lead and never looked back as the Grizzlies built a 41-point lead in the fourth quarter.
+Memphis opened the second half on a 12-2 run to take a 64-47 lead and never looked back as the Grizzlies built a 41-point lead in the fourth quarter, with the bench unit dancing on the sideline.

+“I think collectively we didn’t like our compete level and our spirit wasn’t where it needed to be,” Nets coach Kenny Atkinson said.
+“We talked about it in the locker room.
+The coaches and players had a good old-fashioned … great communication.
+These are the moments where you really have to embrace the adversity.”

 Memphis took a 52-45 lead into the locker room at halftime as Jones led the Grizzlies with 10 points.
 LeVert led Brooklyn with 10 in the first half.